Broadcast programming: Stripping

 Stripping is the practice of running a single series in a consistent, daily time slot throughout the week, usually on weekdays.
-Daytime programs such as talk shows, court shows, game shows, and soap operas, are typically aired in a strip format.
+Daytime programs such as talk shows, variety shows, court shows, game shows, and soap operas, are typically aired in a strip format.
 Outside of serial drama formats such as telenovelas where popular, strips are rarely used for first-run entertainment programming outside of limited events.

 Syndicated reruns of network programs that originally aired on a weekly basis are often aired as strips.
 Shows that are syndicated in this way generally have to have run for several seasons (the rule of thumb is usually 100 episodes) in order to have enough episodes to run without significant repeats.

 Marathons

 A marathon is the scheduling of a continuous, long-term block of programming as an event, usually devoted to airings of a single program or film franchise.
 When conducted using television series, a marathon may either consist of episodes aired in sequential order, or focus on episodes sharing specific themes.

-Marathons are often aired on holidays (such as Syfy's annual The Twilight Zone marathon on New Year's Day), as counterprogramming for major events airing on other channels (such as the Super Bowl in the U.S.), to lead into new episodes of a series, to commemorate milestones/events surrounding a specific series or franchise.
-Some marathons may focus on the roles of a specific entertainer; the death of Betty White resulted in multiple marathons of programming featuring her television appearances on and around January 17, 2022 (which would have been her 100th birthday), with Hallmark Channel airing a marathon of The Golden Girls, and the game show centric channels Buzzr and Game Show Network airing marathons of game show episodes that featured White as a celebrity guest.
+Marathons are often aired on holidays (such as Syfy's annual The Twilight Zone marathon on New Year's Day, and Game Show Network airing a Charles Nelson Reilly-hosted marathon of game show series finales on New Year's Eve in 1999), as counterprogramming for major events airing on other channels (such as the Super Bowl in the U.S.), to lead into new episodes of a series, or to commemorate milestones/events surrounding a specific series or franchise (such as an anniversary, or the network's acquisition of rights to broadcast a certain series or franchise).
+Some marathons may focus on the roles of a specific entertainer; the death of Betty White resulted in several networks scheduling marathons of programming on or around January 17, 2022—which would have been White's 100th birthday—featuring her television appearances, such as Hallmark Channel airing a marathon of The Golden Girls, and both Buzzr and Game Show Network airing marathons of her game show appearances.

-While longer marathons are typically reserved for major events, the popularization of binge-watching via streaming services in the 2010s led to many U.S. cable networks adopting marathon-like blocks of programs as part of their regular schedules.
-To compete with the release practices of streaming services, TBS premiered entire seasons of its police comedy Angie Tribeca in a marathon format.
-Similarly, free ad-supported streaming television (FAST) services often feature narrowly-focused linear channels devoted to specific programs or franchises.
+While longer marathons are typically reserved for major events, the popularization of binge-watching via streaming services in the 2010s led to many U.S. cable networks adopting marathon-like blocks of programs as their regular schedule.
+To compete with the release practices of streaming services, TBS premiered entire seasons of its police sitcom Angie Tribeca in a marathon format.
+Similarly, free ad-supported streaming television (FAST) services often feature linear channels that are narrowly focused towards specific programs or franchises.